twitter/communitynotes/content/aliases.md

 {{< figure src="../images/alias-03.png">}}

 With aliases, every contributor gets a public profile.
-On this page, everyone can see the notes people have written in the past, as well as the current rating status of those notes.
-On your own profile, you can also see how many Helpful, Unhelpful, and Somewhat helpful ratings you have received.
+On this page, everyone can see the notes people have written in the past, as well as their [Writing and Rating Impact](../impact).
 We'll continue to add information and evolve the profile pages as we learn more about what's important to contributors when using Birdwatch.

 ### Aliases are new!
 Did you contribute before the launch of aliases?